splitgraph/sgr/README.md

 Here's an overview:

   * `snap_tree`: should really be called `image_tree`.
-Describes all image hashes and their parents, as well as extra data about a given commit (the creation timestamp and the commit message).
+Describes all image hashes and their parents, as well as extra data about a given commit (the creation timestamp, the commit message and the details of the sgfile command that generated this image).
 PKd on the mountpoint and the image hash, so the same image can exist in multiple schemas at the same time.
   * `tables`: an image consists of multiple tables.
 Each table in a given version is represented by one or more objects.
     An object can be one of two types: SNAP (a snapshot, a full copy of the table) and a DIFF (list of changes to a parent object).
 This is also mountpoint-specific.